QuanEstimation/QuanEstimation.jl/README.md

 [docs-img]: https://img.shields.io/badge/docs-stable-blue.svg
 [docs-url]: https://quanestimation.github.io/QuanEstimation/

 The documentation for both QuanEstimation and QuanEstimation.jl is [here](https://quanestimation.github.io/QuanEstimation/).
-An independent documentation for QuanEstimation is [here](https://quanestimation.github.io/QuanEstimation.jl/), which is still under construction and we will make it functional as soon as we can.
+An independent documentation for QuanEstimation.jl is [here](https://quanestimation.github.io/QuanEstimation.jl/), which is still under construction and we will make it functional as soon as we can.

 ## Citation
 If you use QuanEstimation in your research, please cite the following papers: